chrab/prodimo-vscode/README.md

-# prodimoparam README
+# ProDiMo - VS Code README

+Some experiments to provide VS Code support for ProDiMo.

-This is the README for your extension "prodimoparam".
-This extension should provide syntax highlighting for the Parameter.in file of ProDiMo.
+Currently this extension only provides some syntax highlighting for the Parameter.in file of ProDiMo.

 In the future it may provide more features.

 ## Features